OEHU/oehu-documentation/getstarted.md

 * Smart Meter cable (P1 cable); (available here: <https://www.sossolutions.nl/slimme-meter-kabel>)
 * Micro-SD card of 8GB.

-We provide an one-stop shopping cart for your convenience.
-You can purchase everything you need here <link to shopping cart>.
-(SOSSolutions?)
+We provide an one-stop shopping package for your convenience.
+You can purchase everything you need here: <https://www.sossolutions.nl/raspberry-smartmeter-voor-oehu-leden>.
+(Thanks to SOSSolutions.nl!)

 When you have the right stuff, continue with part 2.